 Likewise, for investors, mezzanine finance has certain advantages.
 While mezzanine investors also take risks the way equity investors do, they have the perk of earning from mandated payments on a monthly, quarterly, or even annual basis.
 This contrasts with equity investors whose dividends are not guaranteed, nor are they entitled to regular payouts.

-Are there any disadvantages to mezzanine finance and a business?
+disadvantages to mezzanine finance

 As with anything, there is a flip side to mezzanine finance, but the advantages certainly outweigh the following disadvantages when clinching a mezzanine agreement:

 - As a financial instrument, mezzanine loans tend to be more costly than senior debt;